ecrc/girih/README.md

 #### Installation & compilation
 Use conf/make.conf file to set the Makefile variables to the desired compiler binaries and flags.
-The main arguments that can be passed to the make command:
+The main make targets are:
-  DP: Used to specify the precision of the build (DP=1 for double and DP=0 for single precision).
+  dp: Used to set the problem data to doubple-precision.
-  DEBUG: Used for debugging and verification builds.
+  debug: Used for debugging and verification builds.

-The make command creates build directory according to the selected precision for the executable "mwd_kernels" and the object files.
-DP build creates "build_dp" directory and SP build creates "build" directory.
+The make command creates build directory according to the selected precision for the executable "mwd_kernels" and the object files. dp make target creates "build_dp" directory and the default build creates "build" directory.

 #### Usage